InFog/Semaphore/README.md

 Using semaphore is pretty simple, here are some examples:

- semaphore -c "py.test" -t 5
+ `semaphore -c "py.test" -t 5`

 The line above will call semaphore to run py.test every 5 seconds.

+For PHPUnit:

+ `semaphore -c "phpunit unit" -t 2`

+have fun!